Ammunition: Fuzes

 The term fuze refers to the detonator of an explosive round or shell.
-The spelling is different in British English and American English (fuse/fuze respectively) and they are unrelated to a fuse (electrical).
-A fuse was earlier used to ignite the propellant (e.g., such as on a firework) until the advent of more reliable systems such as the primer or igniter that is used in most modern ammunition.
+The spelling is different in British English and American English (fuse/fuze respectively), and they are unrelated to a fuse (electrical).
+A fuse was earlier used to ignite the propellant (e.g., such as on a firework) until the advent of more reliable systems, such as the primer or igniter that is used in most modern ammunition.

 The fuze of a weapon can be used to alter how the ammunition works.
 For example, a common artillery shell fuze can be set to "point detonation" (detonation when it hits a target), delay (detonate after it has hit and penetrated a target), time-delay (explode a specified time after firing or impact) and proximity (explode above or next to a target without hitting it, such as for airburst effects or anti-aircraft shells).
 These allow a single ammunition type to be altered to suit the situation it is required for.
-There are many designs of a fuze, ranging from simple mechanical to complex radar and barometric systems.
+There are many fuze designs, ranging from simple mechanical to complex radar- and barometric-based systems.

-Fuzes are usually armed by the acceleration force of firing the projectile, and usually arm several meters after clearing the bore of the weapon.
+Fuzes are typically armed by the acceleration force of firing the projectile and are armed several meters after clearing the weapon's bore.
 This helps to ensure the ammunition is safer to handle when loading into the weapon and reduces the chance of the detonator firing before the ammunition has cleared the weapon.

 Propellant or explosive

 The propellant is the component of ammunition that is activated inside the weapon and provides the kinetic energy required to move the projectile from the weapon to the target.
 Before the use of gunpowder, this energy would have been produced mechanically by the weapons system (e.g., a catapult or crossbow); in modern times, it is usually a form of chemical energy that rapidly burns to create kinetic force, and an appropriate amount of chemical propellant is packaged with each round of ammunition.
-In recent years, compressed gas, magnetic energy and electrical energy have been used as propellants.
+In recent years, compressed gas, magnetic energy, and electrical energy have been used as propellants.

-Until the 20th-century, gunpowder was the most common propellant in ammunition.
+Until the 20th century, gunpowder was the most common propellant in ammunition.
 However, it has since been replaced by a wide range of fast-burning compounds that are more reliable and efficient.

-The propellant charge is distinct from the projectile charge which is activated by the fuze, which causes the ammunition effect (e.g., the exploding of an artillery round).
+The propellant charge is distinct from the projectile charge, which is activated by the fuze, which causes the ammunition effect (e.g., the exploding of an artillery round).